The First Wives Club

 The inciting incident occurs at 11 minutes when Cynthia Swann Griffin jumps to her death from her penthouse apartment after her husband leaves her for a younger woman.
 Her suicide note explicitly blames her ex-husband, and this death reunites the three estranged friends at her funeral..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The three women make a pact at Cynthia's apartment.
+This indicates the protagonist's commitment to The three women make a pact at Cynthia's apartment.
 Inspired by her death and her earlier advice to "get everything," they actively choose to form the First Wives Club and seek revenge against their ex-husbands.
 Annie declares: "We're not just a club, we're a union!"., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat The women execute a coordinated strike against all three husbands simultaneously.
 They publicly humiliate them at key moments - disrupting Morty's business deal, exposing Bill's fraud, and sabotaging Elise's ex-husband's commercial.
 It seems like total victory - they've won!., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (73% through) represents the emotional nadir.
 Here, The First Wives Club falls apart.
 The women have a devastating fight where old resentments surface and they turn on each other viciously.
 They disband the club, and each woman is left alone, seemingly defeated.
-Their friendship - the one thing that gave them strength - is dead., indicates the protagonist at their lowest point.
+Their friendship - the one thing that gave them strength - is dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 The women reunite and reconcile.
 They realize the answer isn't just revenge - it's using their power to help other women.
 They synthesize Cynthia's lesson: channel their anger into creating something positive.
 They hatch a new plan that will defeat their exes AND create lasting change., demonstrating the transformation achieved throughout the journey.